orderbird/data-working-student-challenge/README.md

 You are given two datasets in this repository.
 The first one "items" contains menu card items which were sold by our customers.
 Each item is separated into item_name and category.
 The category can bundle multiple item_names to one topic of a customer's choice (e.g. the item names cola, fanta, sprite bundled to softdrinks).
 Each item has also a price (price of a single item) and an item_count, which is the quantity of sold items of one combination of item_name and category.

 The other dataset "tags" provides item_name and category enriched with labels (tags) which resulted from a classification task applied on the item.
 The tags are given as a [set](https://docs.python.org/3/tutorial/datastructures.html#sets).
-Please notice that an item (i.e. item_name and its category) can have multiple tags.
+Please notice that an item (i.e. item_name and its category) can have multiple tags or no tags (empty set).

 ## Tasks